w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 At any point in time after joining the pool, a member can start the process of exiting by unbonding.
 `unbond` will unbond part or all of the member's funds.
 After unbond has been called and the unbonding duration has passed (28 eras {{ polkadot: which correspond to 28 days on Polkadot :polkadot }}{{ kusama: which correspond to 7 days on Kusama :kusama }}), a member may withdraw their funds with `withdrawUnbonded`.
 Withdrawing effectively ends a member's relationship with their pool, allowing them to join a different pool if desired.
-For guidelines about how to unbond and withdraw funds in a nomination pool visit [this](https://support.polkadot.network/support/solutions/articles/65000181401-how-to-join-nomination-pools) support article.
+Check the "Withdraw unbonded funds" section in [this support article](https://support.polkadot.network/support/solutions/articles/65000181401-how-to-join-nomination-pools) for guidelines.

 ### Limitations